Reviewed by Mohammad Nazri Zulkafli, MD and Physician Anita Pee

 Treats Reproductive Disorders

-A polycystic ovarian syndrome is a common reproductive disorder and affects 5% to 10% of women of reproductive age.
+Polycystic ovarian syndrome (PCOS) is a common reproductive disorder and affects 5% to 10% of women of reproductive age.
 In this regard, numerous TCM ingredients can help to tonify the Kidneys and promote healthy ovulation.
 These include Fleeceflower root (何首乌), goji berries (gou qi, 枸杞) and wild yam (shan yao, 山药).

 Similarly, the consumption of a herbal remedy that contains notoginseng can help new mothers with post-partum recovery.
 New mothers may consume notoginseng capsules regularly to clear post-natal discharge and stop excessive bleeding.